 The climbing wall

 In the middle of the mountain station you can see a 12.5 metre-high natural rock wall that stretches from the floor on the ground floor up to the ceiling of the third floor.
-This is northern Europe’s highest natural rock climbing wall!
-Bad weather or just longing to try something different?
-Our instructors are available every day to guide you up to the top of this wall – yes that is right!
-It is not just gorgeous, we also climb on it.
-Contact reception if you would like to book the climbing wall.
+This is northern Europe’s highest natural rock climbing wall.
+If you have the Green Card approved by the Swedish Climbing Association you are welcome to climb on your own.
+Bookings are made at the front desk.
+Please note that climbing is at your own risk.

 Summer excursions around Storulvån Mountain Station